nonomal/Fail2Ban-Report/README.md

 ## 👀 Outlook
 - 📦 The next major version will focus on security by mooving and restructuring the `archive/` folder layout.
-- 🐳 A Docker image is expected around version v0.5.x, following the restructuring.
+- 🐳 A Docker image is expected probably around version v0.5.x, following the restructuring.

 ---